Title: Assistant Professor

 Location: CPH 209C

 Dr. Lorie Wayne Chesnut, is a faculty member in the Department of Epidemiology, College of Public Health.
-Prior to joining the department, she worked in the field of maternal and child health (MCH) epidemiology for over fifteen years, initially for the Kentucky March of Dimes Birth Defects Foundation and later for the Kentucky Department for Public Health.
+Prior to joining the department, she worked in the field of maternal and child health (MCH) epidemiology, program coordination and policy development for more than fifteen years, initially for the Kentucky March of Dimes Birth Defects Foundation and later for the Kentucky Department for Public Health.
 During her time at the state office, she coordinated reporting for the Title V Maternal and Child Health Block Grant through the federal Title V Information System, worked as an epidemiologist in Kentucky’s oral health program and wrote numerous federal grants.

 Dr. Chesnut completed her doctorate (2012) at the University of Alabama at Birmingham in the Maternal and Child Health Policy and Leadership Program, under the Department of Health Care Organization and Policy.
 She also received her MPH from the University of Kentucky (2005) with a focus in epidemiology.

-Her research interests include rural health disparities, perinatal epidemiology, oral health, maternal mortality, birthweight distribution, preterm birth and surveillance.
+Her public health interests include rural health disparities, perinatal epidemiology, maternal mortality, birth weight distribution, preterm birth and surveillance.
 While primarily addressing issues pertaining to data collection and analysis, she is also working to improve federal and state systems of care for American Indian and Alaskan Native women, infants, and children through enhanced visibility, system integration and expanded resources for both tribal governments and state offices.
-Dr. Chesnut’s research also includes the history of maternal and child health care for both Native Americans and people of the First Nations in Canada.